-\paragraph{Outline - (1) Exploring and extending the Psychometric-Toolbox} This paper is primarily divided into three sections.
-We start in section one (\textit{Exploring and extending the Psychometric-Toolbox}) by presenting the diagram\footnote{Inspired by \parencite{Leemis.2008}, \url{https://www.math.wm.edu/~leemis/chart/UDR/UDR.html}} of relations between statistical models as the result of our exploratory literature search.
-Then the already established relations in psychometrics---which are spread over many publications---are accessibly outlined, with the aim of providing a useful summary and potential starting point for subsequent work on exploring additional relations, ideally in a more structured and thorough manner.
+This paper is primarily divided into three sections.
+In section one (\textit{Exploring and extending the Psychometric-Toolbox}), we start by going over some of the previously established relations in the psychometric literature, this includes the IM and certain IRT models \parencite{Marsman.2018.IRT-Ising}, the GGM and Factor Analysis in the cross-sectional \parencite{Golino.2017.EGA, Epskamp.2017.LNM-RNM} as well as time-series domain \parencite{Epskamp.2018.GMM-GVAR}, and more recently Random Graph models \parencite{Marsman.2023.IdiographicIsing, Marsman.2023b.IdiographicIsing}.
+With the primary aim of providing a accessible summary of previous work and also function as a potential starting point for exploring additional relations in the future.
 Next, some more novel and perhaps lesser known relations---from the perspective of psychometrics---are pointed out.
 Some of these may bear untapped potential for expanding psychometric methodology in the form of model extensions and possibly enabling unifications in the form of a more general statistical model taxonomy.
 Lastly, introductory tutorials for three models (multilevel VAR, GIMME, and Recurrence Plot/Network) are provided, analyzing a publicly available psychometric ILD dataset \parencite[from][]{Rowland.2020b.Dataset}.